sith-lab/amulet/README.md

 You can also provide the number of programs as an argument, e.g. `./Table_6_Smaller_uarch_structures.sh 10`, if you want to try testing with a smaller number of programs first.

+**Note:** Like any fuzzing framework, we automatate the vulnerability detection, but root-causing it is a manual process and not provided by the above scripts.
+Please take a look at our paper to understand how we root-cause identified leaks, if you are using it to test your defense.

 ## Docker Flow

 Given defense 'stt':